InfernalWAVE/gdscript-sphinx-docs-tutorial/README.md

 ![image](https://github.com/InfernalWAVE/gdscript-sphinx-docs-tutorial/assets/48569884/b3815bb2-b973-4e66-97ac-52e1818ada0b)

+If you have made it this far, you can use my other tool to view and export a simplified version of docs from the XML files directly: https://github.com/InfernalWAVE/gdscript-xml-docviewer

+For interactive docs, we will need to do a bit more.

 ## 4. Update make_rst.py Tool
 The XML files we generated in step 3 are "class references" for each script that we documented.
 We can use these class references to generate reStructuredText (RST) files using the make_rst python tool included in the engine source.
 The file itself can be found here: https://github.com/godotengine/godot/blob/master/doc/tools/make_rst.py